farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 ### STARTING LEVEL

 A d6 level makes for a character that may be starting in their career but isn’t completely incompetent.
-There is still room to grow and even leaves the option for the dueling mechanic (See Dueling).
+There is still room to grow and even leaves the option for the dueling mechanic ([see Dueling](#dueling)).

 ### Starting Path Die
 Each Path starts with a rating of d4.
 Through character creation they should end up with a spread that may be a d6 in one Path and a d8 in another, or a d6 in three Paths.
 The former makes for a more focused character while the later more spread out.